hungrybluedev/Numerical-Methods/Utilities/Polynomials/README.md

 Here, `f_prime` can be left out if it not necessary.

 More adjustments can be made if necessary, like automating the assignement of values for `x`.
-I've left them as is because I have had no need of too many data points yet.
+I've left them as is because I have had no need for too many data points yet.

 ### 2. Compile